-Lastly, our PTA, led by Mrs. Manco, is an integral part of our school.
+Lastly, our PTA, led by Co-Presidents, Cindy Hudson and Jen Chaplin, is an integral part of our school.
 Our Fork Lane parents are truly dedicated and responsible for a multitude of our educational activities.

 We look forward to meeting new parents at a variety of our scheduled events.
 If you have any questions, please feel free to call the school office at 733-2341.Sincerely,